themesberg/flowbite-svelte/src/routes/buttons/index.md

 <Htwo label="Disabled" />

-<p>You can add any additional button attributes.
-The following example shows adding the `disabled` attribute.</p>
+You can add any additional button attributes.
+The following example shows adding the `disabled` attribute.

 <ExampleDiv>
 <Button disabled >Disabled</Button>